factopolis/factopolis/content/claims/america-is-one-of-the-largest-muslim-countries/_index.md

 ---
-title: America Is One Of The Largest Muslim Countries
+title: America is one of the largest Muslim countries
 summary: Estimates are difficult, but somewhere between 58th and 29th place.
 checks:
   - checker: politifact